Thursday, May 8, 2014

 Say Thanks Before It Is Too Late

 Recently, while facing a perplexing budget issue, I was telling a colleague of mine about a great professor who I was fortunate to have at Naval Postgraduate School, Monterey, California.
 He taught an excellent course called the 'Social Software of Financial Accounting'.
 He was either a singularly impressive professor or I am suffering from an increasingly poor memory because I can't recall another professor's name from that time.
 Norman B. "NB" Macintosh was on loan to us from Queen's University in Canada where he was Professor Emeritus.
-Dr. Macintosh received both research and teaching awards from the Canadian Academic Accounting Association during his career ("distinguished contribution to thought" and "outstanding educator," respectively).
+Dr. Macintosh received both research and teaching awards from the Canadian Academic Accounting Association during his career.

 The lesson for me (and perhaps for you) is not to wait too long to say thanks to those who have helped expand our minds and who have demanded more of us than we thought ourselves capable.